stefanmadalin95/terraform-upskill-program/modules/module-03-terraform-core-concepts/exercises/exercise-3.md

-# 📝 Exercise 3: Add Variables for Flexibility
+# 📝 Exercise 3: Add Variables and Locals for Flexibility

 ## Objective

-Use multiple variables to make your configuration even more reusable and dynamic.
+Use multiple variables and locals to make your configuration more reusable, readable, and maintainable.

 ---